ethz-asl/reinmav-gym/README.md

 git clone https://github.com/ethz-asl/reinmav-gym.git
 cd reinmav-gym
 ```
 - The environment is tested on python 3.6.
-Make sure you have the right python version when i
+Make sure you have the right python version when installing the environment
 ```
-pip install -e .
+pip install -r requirements.txt pip install -e .
 ```